 Access to Materials Not Owned by Curtis

-The library’s policy is to purchase music-related requests whenever possible; however, non-music materials unavailable at Curtis can often be borrowed from other libraries in the area.
-The Free Library of Philadelphia has very large collections available to all; the Free Library’s main branch is located at 20th and Vine Streets, with a satellite branch located on Rittenhouse Square opposite Curtis.
+The library’s policy is to purchase music-related and non-music requests whenever possible.
 Books and music can be borrowed for short periods of time from libraries all over North America through interlibrary loan; these requests are processed by the Curtis library staff.

 Using the Collection

-New faculty members are invited to meet with one of the librarians for a tour of the collection, including the Rock Online Catalog (ROC) and an introduction to the procedures for textbook selection and class reserves.
+New faculty members are invited to meet with one of the librarians for a tour of the collection, including the Rock Online Catalog (ROC) and an introduction to the procedures for class reserves.
 All faculty members are encouraged to recommend new materials for the collection.
-Students are encouraged to provide their own solo music in order to have permanent access to markings made during lessons.
-However, the library supplies chamber music and the orchestra library provides orchestra parts.
-Outside researchers seeking access to special collections or archival material must apply in writing.
+Outside researchers seeking access to special collections or archival material should contact library or archives staff.

-There is a listening room next to the elevator on the third floor of the library; AV materials can be placed on reserve with the audio assistant.
-Electronic resources, including streaming audio and video, can be accessed by any Curtis user anywhere via the library website.
+There is a listening room next to the elevator on the third floor of the library; Electronic resources, including streaming audio and video, can be accessed by any Curtis user anywhere via the library website.
 The library’s electronic resources are accessible off-campus via log-in with your Curtis e-mail user name and password.

 Please note the hours of the library (see above) when you make assignments.
 Print reserves are handled through the main circulation desk at the entrance to the library.

-Each faculty member has a mailbox for both internal and external mail.
-Please check your mailbox in the faculty lounge of the main building (1726 Locust Street) every time you are at school.
+During the Fall 2021 semester, faculty mail will be collected and made available in the alcove opposite Nan Alderson’s office in Lenfest Hall.
+Please check for your mail every time you are at school.
 This will keep you up-to-date on internal affairs and allow you to respond promptly to those who have tried to reach you at Curtis.

-There are computers for your use in the main building faculty lounge (password: faculty), the musical studies office (main building, 1726 Locust Street, Room 235H), the liberal arts faculty office (Milton L. Rock Resource Center, 1720 Locust Street, fourth floor rear), and the Lenfest Hall faculty office (1616 Locust Street, Room 407).
+There are computers for your use in the Sterne Reading Room (Milton L. Rock Resource Center, 1720 Locust Street, first floor rear) and the Lenfest Hall faculty office (1616 Locust Street, Room 407).
 Please note that you must sign out a key from Lenfest Hall security for Room 407.

-Digital signs (flat-screen television monitors) near the Bok Room and in Lenfest Hall display upcoming program details, photos of Curtis life, tidbits from the Curtis archives, urgent announcements, emergency messages, weather, and news.
+Digital signs (flat-screen television monitors) in Lenfest Hall display upcoming program details, photos of Curtis life, tidbits from the Curtis archives, urgent announcements, emergency messages, weather, and news.
 Check them on your way in and out to stay up-to-date.